StealthChesnut/HA-FoxESS-Modbus/README.md

 <hr>
 Warning: The structure and meaning of the data fields have been guessed, not drawn from official documentation.
 There may be errors - Use this at your own risk.

 The aim of this project is to enable the full use of the Energy dashboard in Home Assistant.
-The current status is most of this is functional, but there are a couple of todos:
+The current status is most of this is functional, but there are a couple of todos.
+#In the Works
 * Find register and set up Utility Meter for Grid Consumption
 * Find register and set up Utility Meter for Return to Grid